 In crowd detection applications, a deep neural network (DNN) model can automatically detect people in urban public spaces using CCTV security cameras.
 The people’s movement trajectories are used to identify potentially high-risk areas for planners to redesign the structure of open and public spaces to make them more pandemic-proof.

 Another application example is automated mask detection of people in public places.
-AI-enabled systems can facilitate mass surveillance using deep learning algorithms to monitor the conditions and send alerts if people do not wear a mask or do not comply with lock-down measures, in combination with compliance to social distancing protocols in public spaces such as metro stations.
+AI-enabled systems can facilitate mass surveillance using deep learning algorithms to monitor the conditions and send alerts on certain situations.
+For example, if people do not wear a mask or do not comply with lock-down measures, in combination with compliance with social distancing protocols in public spaces such as metro stations.

 The insights can be used to enhance the capacity of cities to predict pandemic patterns, facilitate a timely response, minimize the transmission of the virus, provide support to specific sectors, minimize supply chain disruption, and ensure the continuation of essential services and operations.